aksommerville/too-heavy/README.md

 ## TODO

-- By 7 January -- game jam submission
-- - [ ] Confirm it runs sanely with a high-frequency monitor.
+- [ ] Confirm it runs sanely with a high-frequency monitor.
 Ask Rick.
-- - [ ] Enrich graphics.
+- [ ] Enrich graphics.
-- Stretch goals, or after submission
-- - [x] More interesting song voices.
-- - [x] Capture and playback of sound effects, rather than synthesizing from scratch each time.
-- - - I'm not seeing any performance impact for the synth approach, no need to trade memory for it.
-- - [x] Touch input.
-- - - Scratch it; I'll never play on a phone, so it would not get maintained.
+- [ ] Can I loosen the trigger for long jump while running?
+I miss it a lot.

 ## High Scores